-- All stakeholders, categorised in terms of their interest in the scheme how they will be engaged with and consulted through the design and delivery process - Further analysis of stakeholders benefitting from the scheme.
+• All stakeholders, categorised in terms of their interest in the scheme how they will be engaged with and consulted through the design and delivery process

+• Further analysis of stakeholders benefitting from the scheme.
 These scheme beneficiaries have been mapped against the scheme objectives, enabling consultation to be targeted effectively and assisting in framing the Benefits Realisation Plan for the scheme.

-3.14.1 Stakeholder Categorisation
+3.16.1 Stakeholder Categorisation

 Category Detail Beneficiary Stakeholders which will receive some direct or indirect benefit from the scheme.
+For details see separate table benefit from the scheme.
 For details see separate table Affected Stakeholders which are directly affected by the scheme in terms of its construction or operation Interest Stakeholders with some interest in the scheme though not affected directly by its construction or operation Statutory Stakeholders with a statutory interest in the scheme, its construction, operation or wider impacts Funding Stakeholders involved in the funding of the construction or operation of the scheme

-3.14.2 Engagement Categories
+3.16.2 Engagement Categories